Q&A: Fentanyl, Opiophobia Concurrently Contribute to Ongoing Opioid Crisis

 Despite many reported improvements and a national focus to curb the US opioid crisis, the epidemic is still ongoing, fueled by illicit fentanyl and community-wide stigmas regarding opioid use circulating across the country.

-“An international panel of pain specialists including physicians and health policy scholars met to discuss the impact of fear of opioids on the clinical use of these strong analgesics,” wrote authors of a study published in the Journal of Pain & Palliative Care Pharmacotherapy.1 “Recognizing potential risk from opioids, the panel members concluded that irrational fear of the drugs often impedes their appropriate use.
-The need for education among clinicians was recognized and the panel concluded that while progress has been made, much remains to be done to correct unfounded fears and misconceptions that impede provision of opioid analgesia when it is indicated.”
+“An international panel of pain specialists including physicians and health policy scholars met to discuss the impact of fear of opioids on the clinical use of these strong analgesics,” wrote authors of study data published in the Journal of Pain & Palliative Care Pharmacotherapy.1 “Recognizing potential risk from opioids, the panel members concluded that irrational fear of the drugs often impedes their appropriate use.
+The need for education among clinicians was recognized, and the panel concluded that while progress has been made, much remains to be done to correct unfounded fears and misconceptions that impede provision of opioid analgesia when it is indicated.”

 This phenomenon of providers or patients fearing the use of opioids is known as opiophobia.
-According to pain management expert Mark Garofoli, PharmD, BCGP, CPE, CTTS, clinical associate professor at the West Virginia University School of Pharmacy, opiophobia is a key driver in the persistent opioid epidemic today.
+According to pain management expert Mark Garofoli, PharmD, BCGP, CPE, CTTS, clinical associate professor at West Virginia University School of Pharmacy, opiophobia is a key driver in the persistent opioid epidemic today.

 Garofoli recently joined Drug Topics to explore current issues stemming from the opioid epidemic.
-With his expertise on pain medications, as well as his residency in West Virginia, known as ground zero of the opioid crisis,2 Garofoli described how things like opiophobia and fentanyl are contributing to the crisis despite significant efforts from a variety of stakeholders in the health care sector.
+With his expertise on pain medications, as well as his residency in West Virginia, known as ground zero of the opioid crisis,2 Garofoli described how opiophobia and fentanyl are contributing to the crisis despite significant efforts from a variety of stakeholders in the health care sector.

 Drug Topics: From a pain management expert's viewpoint, what is the most crucial difference between the current, fentanyl-driven wave of the crisis and the earlier phases across the country?